Divorce Through the Holidays: Tips to Survive the Holiday Season

 - Remember Your Children: In the midst of divorce, holidays often become irrelevant; however, those with children cannot cancel the holidays.
 While you may be lacking holiday cheer, it is important for your children’s lives to remain relatively similar as before.
 This includes the celebration of holidays as a family, whether or not this includes your ex.

 - Create New Traditions: Continuing to celebrate with old traditions can cause old sentiments to resurface.
 Discontinuing old traditions and creating new ones is a good remedy, especially for those traditions that include your former spouse.

 - Volunteer: Many families volunteer their time throughout the holidays whether they find themselves in a tough place or not.
 Volunteering is a great way to keep your mind off your own matters and also reminds you of the great things you have in life.

 Contact a St. Charles, IL Divorce Attorney for Help

 Deciding divorce is the correct path during the holidays can be difficult for all parties involved.
 It is important to have an experienced divorce attorney help you through this difficult time.
-At Shaw Family Law, P.C., we work with our clients to make the process as painless as possible.
+At Shaw Sanders, P.C., we work with our clients to make the process as painless as possible.
 Contact our Kane County divorce attorneys for a free consultation at 630-584-5550.